mobrandtech/mobrand-bulk-api/directlinkbulkapiV2.md

 | whiteListedSources | String[] | Only sources on this list can convert on that offer |

 ### Offerlink Details
-To get postback details and get better tracking you need to add the following arguments

 |-|-|
 | affsub    | Typically used for clickid sent to postback |
 | affsub2   | free macro to be sent on postback            |